ThanksCheersHrng/exploratory-data-analysis---customer-loans-in-finance202/README.md

 	1. Within the class definition, try stripping out each variable from df
     2.  so later I can (in theory) perform operations on (or... create methods relating to...) individual columns- might be easier than trying to get the class to use pd/np functions?
 	As of 01.29.20.34, got help from Mat (lots of help- so many issues, bashrc and windows env var's clashing, as well as not knowing how to structure methods within classes using the self approprately- i think now i do, see 'what i've learned.') and now at least two methods in DataFrameInfo() work and the code has stopped breaking at every available opportunity.
 Mat also recommended .ipynb instead of .py, so that i can run code in chunks!
 Also had to set up env variable properly.

+- ongoing_workspace.ipynb, added 2024.01.03 since ipynb can run sections at a time; this means I don't have to run a separate Python interpreter session (and thereby re-import all modules, taking up time) every time I want to check a piece of code.
+This file essentially replaces the functionality of testing_clases.py.

+- notes_for_later.txt, added 2024.01.03; does what it says on the tin.

+- imputing_methods.py, added 2024.01.03; adds the DataFrameTransform and Plotter classes assigned in task 3 of milestone 3, to help with... you guessed it: imputing and removing data.

+- There are a handful of csv's added to the repo at various times when I want to examine a single column in csv format.
+I've tended to then play with them in load_to_pandas.py, which has become a semi-outdated space where I can work on csv's.

 ## Project Decription
 ### Aims:
 	1. Set up the environment